-Hunter indicted on manslaughter charge in death of Hebron woman
+Hunter indicted in death of Hebron woman, faces additional charge

 Ralph Trundy, 69, told a warden he instructed his son to “go look” at his target, because “if it was a person, he had to call 911.”

 Ralph Trundy then walked to where his son had seen the rake and discovered Wrentzel’s unresponsive body.
-He told Robert to call 911.
+He told his son to call 911.

 The elder Trundy then went to Wrentzel, saw the wound on her hip and tried to stop the bleeding.
 He also attempted CPR.

-According to the affidavit, Robert Trundy estimated it took three to four minutes for his father to arrive at the scene; Ralph Trundy told investigators it took him 10 to 15 minutes to reach his son’s location.
+The affidavit said that Robert Trundy estimated it took three to four minutes for his father to arrive at the scene.
+Ralph Trundy told investigators it took him 10 to 15 minutes to reach his son’s location.

 Chief Medical Examiner Mark Flomenbaum later determined her death was the result of a gunshot wound to the lower torso, which caused extensive fractures of the pelvis and lacerations of major arteries.

-Under Maine law, a manslaughter charge is brought against someone when they acted recklessly, or with criminal negligence, to cause the death of another human being.
+Under Maine law, a manslaughter charge is brought against someone when they act recklessly, or with criminal negligence, to cause the death of another human being.
 The felony crime is punishable by up to 30 years in prison and a maximum $50,000 fine.

 Maine law also requires someone who knows or “has reason to know” that they have caused injury to another person by firearm, bow and arrow or crossbow while hunting to make themselves known to the victim, render first aid and then notify a game warden or other law enforcement officer as quickly as possible.

-Failure to do these things is a Class C felony, punishable by up to 5 years in jail and a $5,000 fine.
+Failure to do these things is a Class C felony, punishable by up to five years in jail and a $5,000 fine.